-Do you fancy Japanese slang words and want to learn something very “deep”?
+Do you fancy Japanese slang words and want to learn something very “deep“?
 Then it’s time to learn Japanese old, classic slang words and phrases (i.e. 死語, “dead words”)!
-Well, probably you may wonder about the necessity of learning *old-fashioned* expressions, but it’s always fun to learn the history of language and sees how its trend has changed over the decades, right?
-Besides, some of them are still used on purpose by some people to make jokes or act as stereotypical aged/old-fashioned people, especially on social media such as Twitter.
-Having said that, some of the words listed in this article are “in peril of extinction”, so let’s use them in a casual conversation (if you don’t mind having a bit of idiosyncrasy) and help keep them alive!
+Well, probably you might question the necessity of learning *old-fashioned* expressions, but I can tell you that it’s a lot of fun to learn the history of Japanese and sees how its trend has changed over the decades!
+In addition, some of the expressions are still used deliberately by some people to make jokes or act as stereotypical aged/old-fashioned people, especially on social media such as Twitter.

-In the rest of this article, I introduce old-fashioned slang words based on their categories.
+In what follows, I introduce old-fashioned slang words based on their categories.
 First, I start with slang expressions with 逆さ読み (reading words in reverse order; back slang), which represent the “bubbly” and auspicious era in the late 1980s, when Japan’s over-inflated economy reached its pinnacle.

 “Back Slang” in Japanese

 In the late 1980s, it was once a trend among people in the TV industry to create their jargons by reading words in (partially) reverse order.
 Eventually, these “back slang words” spread to ordinary people after some celebrities (esp. a comedy duo とんねるず) had started to use them on TV shows.
 Although most of them are now quite old-fashioned, some people still use them as a joke or humorous expression.

 Here is the list of famous “back slang” words and phrases; see more details (pronunciations and example sentences) at my previous post “ザギンでシースー: 12 Japanese “Reverse” Slang Words From 1980s”

 (All of the words are written in katakana here, but hiragana is also fine.)